-The NSW Government has announced its intention to introduce reforms that will change how psychological injury claims are defined and managed in the NSW Workers Compensation Scheme.
-If enacted, these changes will have a direct impact on employers and their workers in NSW.
+In March this year the NSW Government announced its intention to introduce reforms designed to change how psychological injury claims are defined and managed in the NSW Workers Compensation Scheme.

-As one of the longest serving providers of workers compensation services in NSW, with extensive experience in managing psychological injury claims; we are committed to keeping our customers informed about these proposed changes.
+As one of the longest serving providers of workers compensation services in Australia, with extensive experience in managing psychological injury claims; we are ready to respond to any legislative changes.

 Key highlights for employers